JLNU-CS-ORG/LeetCode-AC/README.md

 You can solve the problem in any programming language, such as C, C++, Java, JavaScript, etc.

 If you commited code in this repository, that you must be update this README.md file.(Must use this format to update)</br>
-If you have enough format for this README.md, that you can contact me, email link at end of file.
+If you have better one format for this README.md, that you can contact me with email link at end of file.

 ***
 C/C++ language: